.Warning: Side effects of ingesting truth include soberness, seriousness, repentance, and in rare cases, action.

 Not for a thousand years had a government been created in which all had a voice and

 a vote.
 Not just church members, but unbelievers!
-Not just nobility and free men,
+Not just nobles and "free men",

 but servants!
 Not just men, but female heads of household!
-All were offered a voice
+Even women were offered a voice

 Can whatever inspired them, still inspire us?